frequently asked questions

 What is there to do in town?

-Despite its size, the Cooperstown area does have a number of entertainment options.
-More information can be found on the Cooperstown, attractions, and events pages.
+Despite its size, the Cooperstown area has a number of entertainment options.
+More information can be found outside the classroom page.

 How many apply?
 How many are accepted?

-While the number of applicants differs from year-to-year, it is typically between sixty and one hundred.
-Roughly thirty applicants are invited to Interview Weekend, and of those about fifteen are selected to join the incoming class.
+While the number of applicants differs from year-to-year, it is typically between eighty and one hundred.
+Roughly thirty applicants are invited to Interview Weekend, and of those, about fifteen are selected to join the incoming class.

 Can I come for a visit?

-The faculty strongly recommend that prospective students visit the program if possible.
-A visit typically includes sitting in on a class or two, as well as the opportunity to learn more about the program from faculty and current students.
+Yes.
+The faculty highly recommends that prospective students visit the program if possible.
+A visit typically includes sitting in on a class or two, as well as the opportunity to learn more about the program by talking to faculty members and current students.

 Where do alumni work?